Sayin, defense propel No. 3 Ohio State past top-ranked Texas 14-7

 Texas: The Longhorns had their 11-game winning streak in true road games snapped.
 The run included five victories against ranked opponents.

-Ohio State: The Buckeyes should take over the top spot in the AP poll after Matt Patricia came up with a great game plan in his first game as the defensive coordinator.
+Ohio State: The Buckeyes should take over the top spot in the AP poll.

 Up next